 The man realized his pain at once and swung out his arm, creating a great breath of sucking flame.
 The Crystal sailed away beneath a jet of fiery liquid as the farmer fell back in a frenzy of terror.
 “What's happening?” he yowled, terror streaking through him.

-He turned to reach for aid and ended up showering his wife in a wash of flame, turning her body to a writhing torch.
-“NOO!”
+He turned to reach for aid but the flame followed his palm and a shower of fire rolled across his wife, swallowing her in a wash of flame, turning her body to a writhing torch.
+“NOO!” the farmer screamed.

 He stared at the river of fire bursting from between his fingers as it hissed and roared back at him, willing for the release to stop, but he didn’t know how to control his power.
-His hands quickly erupted into a ball of flames and sparks that consumed both he and his wife in a twisting inferno.
+His hands quickly erupted into a ball of flames and sparks that rolled out and consumed both he and his wife.

 A crackling boom shattered the still air, echoing out as a mushroom of black smoke coiled above the farmers, whisking away upon gusting wind.
 When it was gone, a pair of burning corpses and an Amber Crystal were left glowing below, quiet and still among a sheet of frosty grass.